Total Force Airmen Execute Integrated Combat Turn for F-22 Raptors

-An F-22 Raptor from Joint Base Pearl Harbor-Hickam takes off at Marine Corps Base Hawaii on Nov.
-6, 2025, after completing an integrated combat turn.
-Total Force maintenance Airmen—Active Duty and Hawaii Air National Guard—service the Raptors assigned to the 199th and 19th Fighter Squadrons.The team arrived aboard a C-17 Globemaster III from Dover Air Force Base, fully equipped to execute an integrated combat turn.
-This procedure enables rapid aircraft recovery, refueling and rearmament between consecutive combat training sorties in an austere operational environment.
-(U.S. Air National Guard photo by Tech.
+Total Force maintenance Airmen from Joint Base Pearl Harbor-Hickam, Hawaii, service F-22 Raptors assigned to the 199th and 19th Fighter Squadrons on November 6, 2025, at Marine Corps Base Hawaii.
+A team of Active Duty and Hawaii Air National Guard maintainers were transported on a C-17 Globemaster III from Dover Air Force Base, fully equipped to perform an integrated combat turn for the F-22s.
+This process rapidly recovers and rearms a fighter aircraft by simultaneously refueling, loading munitions, and reconfiguring systems between two combat training sorties and is designed to be executed in an austere combat environment.
+(U.S. Air National Guard video by Tech.
 Sgt.
 John Linzmeier)

 |Date Taken: